darkside3232/SimpleDLLInjector/README.md

 ---

-**Remember to replace the bracketed placeholders** ÇINAR/darkside3232, `mit licence`, etc.) with your actual information.
+**Remember to replace the bracketed placeholders** ÇINAR/darkside3232, `MIT license`, etc.) with your actual information.

 **If you did NOT include the memory searching and replacing features, be sure to remove those sections from the README.**